 EDSA 20 ‘ISANG LARAWAN’ (2016)

-This 50-minute documentary was produced by the Philippine Daily Inquirer, a national newspaper network in the Philippines.
+This informative 50-minute documentary was brought to you by the Philippine Daily Inquirer, a prominent national newspaper network in the Philippines.

 EDSA 30 (2016)

-This 20-minute documentary was a follow-up for the previous EDSA 20 documentary also by Inquirer.Net.
+This 20-minute documentary serves as a continuation of Inquirer.Net’s previous EDSA 20 documentary.

 COUP D’ETAT: THE PHILIPPINES REVOLT 1986 (2017)